Sleep Apnoea

 - Nasal obstruction (due to allergies, a deviated septum, or other sinus issues)

-- Large tongue and/or tonsils
+- A large tongue and/or tonsils

-- Large neck
+- A broad neck circumference

-- Gastroesophageal reflux (GERD)
+- Gastroesophageal reflux disease (GERD)

 - Smoking